 (5) Daar ES, et al. Transient high levels of viremia in patients with primary human immunodeficiency virus type 1 infection.
 N Engl J Med.
 1991 Apr 4;324(14):961-4.6

 (6)Clark SJ, et al. High titers of cytopathic virus in plasma of patients with symptomatic primary HIV-1 infection.
 N Engl J Med.
 1991 Apr 4;324(14):954-60.

 (7) Fonner VA, Denison J, Kennedy CE, et al. Voluntary counseling and testing (VCT) for changing HIV-related risk behavior in developing countries.
 Cochrane Database Syst Rev 2012;9:CD001224.

 (8) Steward WT, Remien RH, Higgins JA, et al. Behavior change following diagnosis with acute/early HIV infection-a move to serosorting with other HIV-infected individuals.
 The NIMH Multisite Acute HIV Infection Study: III.
 AIDS Behav 2009;13:1054-1060.

 (9) Metsch LR, Pereyra M, Messinger S, et al. HIV transmission risk behaviors among HIV-infected persons who are successfully linked to care.
 Clin Infect Dis 2008;47:577-584.

 Xpert HIV-1 Qual XC assay is only available in the European Union and the countries accepting the CE-mark registration.

-For other countries where product registration is on-going, Xpert HIV-1 Qual assay is available.
+For other countries where product registration is on-going, Xpert HIV-1 Qual assay

 Please reach out to your Local Cepheid Representative for more information regarding the availability of the new product.